ubinexus/sonic-utilities/doc/Command-Reference.md

 Options:
   -n, --namespace TEXT  Namespace name

-The namespace is optional for Single ASIC devices, so the commands are backward compatible.
+The namespace is not significant for Single ASIC devices, so the commands are backward compatible.
 In Multi-ASIC platforms, it is mandatory for (add/del) of Port channel, optional parameter for member (add/del).

 - Example (Create the portchannel with name "PortChannel0011"):